 The 2013 changes were brought about as a result of successful legal challenges.
 The courts held that minor offences, or offences committed in the distant past or when the individuals were children, were preventing them from obtaining employment and the criminal record disclosure regime was therefore unlawful.

 R (on the application of P and others) v Secretary of State for Justice and others is a further challenge to the criminal records check scheme, essentially arguing that the 2013 amendments did not go far enough and the scheme is still unlawful.

 P received a caution in July 1999 for the theft of a sandwich from a shop.
 In November 1999, she was convicted of shoplifting a book which cost 99 pence and of failing to surrender to bail.
 She received a conditional discharge for these offences.
-At the time of the offences she was 28 years old, homeless and suffering from an undiagnosed mental illness at the time.
+At the time of the offences she was 28 years old, homeless and suffering from an undiagnosed mental illness.
 She has committed no further offences.

 G received two police reprimands when he was 13 for sexually assaulting two younger boys.
 Police records at the time indicated the sexual activity was consensual and carried out as "dares".
 G has not offended since.